PhilMele/M3Project/README.md

 ### 1.2 User Stories <a name="user-goals"></a>

+* As a user (granter, admin or grantee) I want to be able to create an account.

 * As the administrator I want to assign a Granter role to accounts registered as Grantee as default.

 * As a granter, I want all people accessing my grants to be logged in, for analytics purposes.